Computer Vision for Transit Travel Time Prediction: An End-to-End Framework Using Roadside Urban Imagery: Conclusions

 \section{Conclusions}

 This study provided a detailed implementation and assessment for TranViT, an integrated framework utilizing a combination of traditional transit data sources with roadside computer vision to improve real-time transit travel time prediction.
-The exploratory assessment of our proposed framework was conducted for a segment of Massachusetts Avenue in Cambridge, MA, USA, with the results providing evidence for the potency of this framework.
-First, we introduce a workflow for automated data acquisition and labeling using traditional transit data sources.
-We then train the ViT component of the framework which was able to successfully learn image features and contents that best help it deduce the expected travel time range across the segment of interest, with a validation accuracy ranging between 80\%-85\%.
+An exploratory assessment of our proposed framework was conducted for a segment of Massachusetts Avenue in Cambridge, MA, USA, with the results providing evidence for the potency of this framework.
+First, we introduce a workflow for automated roadside image data acquisition and labeling utilizing traditional transit data sources.
+Second, we train and thoroughly evaluate the ViT component of the framework which was able to successfully learn image features and contents that best help it deduce the expected travel time range across the segment of interest, with a validation accuracy ranging between 80\%-85\%, and a precision of up to 95\%.
 Finally, we demonstrate how this prediction of the travel time range can subsequently be utilized to improve continuous travel time prediction.
-We believe this end-to-end, scalable, automated, and highly efficient approach for integrating transit data sources and roadside imagery to extract real-time information addresses a fundamental gap impeding the utilization of computer vision in transit operations, which can have major implications for improving arrival time predictions and passenger real-time information.
+We believe this end-to-end, scalable, automated, and highly efficient approach for integrating transit data sources and roadside imagery to extract real-time information addresses a fundamental gap impeding the broader utilization of computer vision in transit operations, which can have major implications for improving arrival time predictions and passenger real-time information.

 Unlike existing studies utilizing computer vision for transportation applications, our framework doesn't require having certain data in place.
 On the contrary, the major contribution of this work is creating a generalized workflow for acquiring and labeling the data for the computer vision tasks, which could be extended to other use cases (e.g. focusing on areas of images containing bus stops for anticipating the dwell time).
 Utilizing the GTFS real-time component to initiate transit data and corresponding image sequence acquisitions results in an extremely computationally-efficient workflow, running on a single CPU and with no more than 128 MBs of RAM.
 Based on our observations from this study, we expect a more demanding data acquisition and training task for models to be deployed in areas where the scenery changes noticeably between seasons (like our case in Cambridge, MA).
 The models we trained in between rounds of data acquisition did not perform well without retraining.
 The subsequent model re-training, however, is faster.
 This is attributed to the gigantic number of parameters (86 Million in the base model) that a ViT employs, which requires substantial training to ensure generalizability.
 The output travel time range labels (based on the percentiles used to create these ranks) can complement any existing travel time prediction algorithm by adding a complementary real-time attribute describing the currently observed state of traffic at an area of interest, supplementing what models traditionally learn from historic AVL observations.
 We concluded this study with a proof of concept demonstrating the potential impact of this additional vision-based input for improving transit travel time predictions.
 In practice, we anticipate that a data-driven deployment of roadside cameras only in locations where high transit delays are observed would be sufficient in providing reliable travel time predictions without the need to monitor large segments of the transit network.